-Like much of the Middle East, intellectual property is not the most important legal practice in Qatar, but the coming of the 2022 World Cup and a per capita GDP of more than US$120,000 does give IP relatively more importance here than in some other Middle Eastern countries.
-The country’s economy runs on crude oil production and refining, liquefied natural gas, petrochemicals, commercial ship repair and by functioning as a major aviation hub (even throughout Covid-19) for the One World alliance through Qatar Airlines.
+Like much of the Middle East, intellectual property is not the most important legal practice in Qatar, but hosting the 2022 World Cup and a per capita GDP of more than US$120,000 does give IP relatively more importance here than in some other Middle Eastern countries.
+The country’s economy runs on crude oil production and refining, liquefied natural gas, petrochemicals, commercial ship repair and by functioning as a major aviation hub for the One World alliance through Qatar Airlines.

 • • •

 Sami Younis is executive director of the Doha office of Abu-Ghazaleh Intellectual Property (AGIP), a regional IP firm with its roots in Kuwait, and its current headquarters in Jordan.
 Younis is noted for his work as an IP expert in the Qatari courts.
 The firm has been involved in revising and drafting important IP laws and regulations in at least half a dozen Arab countries, including the United Arab Emirates.
 The firm has offices spread across more than 30 predominantly Muslim jurisdictions, as well as in China, India and Russia, each with their own significant Muslim minority populations.

 Al Sulaiti Law Firm is led by chairman Mubarak A. Al Sulaiti, who previously led the legal affairs department in Qatar’s Ministry of Transportation.
 The firm handles most areas of business law, including IP, IT and telecoms, cybercrime, data protection and privacy, and sports, media and entertainment law.
 The firm’s chair is a member of the Rex Sports Association and a former member of the FIFA Players’ Status Committee.
 The firm also maintains offices in Istanbul, Kuwait and Cairo, and in Milan and Como, Italy.